huzaifa-99/basic-blog-post/README.md

 # Basic-Blog-Post-PHP
-This is my third project on web development based on core PHP and MySQL some AJAX.
+This is my third project on web development based on core PHP and MySQL and some AJAX.
 It also uses a WYSIWYG editor(CkEditor) for writing blog posts.

 # Tecnologies
   * PHP-7